enyojs/ares-project/test/README.md

 ## Usage

-* Start the IDE server with the argument 'runtest'.
-The command is: 'node ide.js runtest'
+* Start the IDE server with the argument `runtest`.
+The command is: `node ide.js runtest`
 * Wait for the message:

 		Ares IDE is now running at <http://127.0.0.1:9009/ide/ares/test.html> Press CTRL + C to shutdown

 * Connect to the Ares IDE in mode test using Google Chrome or Chromium.
-The URL is: <http://127.0.0.1:9009/ide/ares/test.html>
+The URL is: <http://127.0.0.1:9009/ide/ares/test.html> like on [Google](http://www.google.com).
 * Wait for the Ares Test Reporter window,
 * Click on start button to fire the execution of the available Test Suites.